Kaazzz/Chexca-Local/README.md

 **Model loading error:**
 - Ensure `CheXCA-Final.pth` is in `backend/models/`
-- Check if the model architecture matches (DenseNet121 by default)
+- Check if the model architecture matches

 **CUDA not available:**
 - The app will automatically fall back to CPU